grafana/grafana/docs/sources/datasources/azure-monitor/_index.md

 You can use workload identity to configure Azure Monitor in Grafana if you host Grafana in a Kubernetes environment, such as AKS, in conjunction with managed identities.
 This lets you securely authenticate data sources without manually configuring credentials via Azure AD App Registrations.
-For details on workload identity, refer to the [documentation](https://azure.github.io/azure-workload-identity/docs/).
+For details on workload identity, refer to the [Azure workload identity documentation](https://azure.github.io/azure-workload-identity/docs/).

 **To enable workload identity for Grafana:**